 In line with our Building for a Sustainable World framework our works on this project had to reflect Kier and The Crown Estate’s commitment to sustainability and biodiversity.
 Proposed works requirements included acoustic isolation due to the Victoria southbound tube tunnel running below the site footprint.
 The site was also earmarked to be a Considerate Constructors Scheme (CCS) Ultra Site, with the team and supply chain expected to exceed in the scheme’s Code of Considerate Practice.

-Works include demolition behind a complex retained façade system on a tight footprint.
-During demolition phase, we’ve erected 225 tonnes of façade retention steelwork and removed 525 tonnes of steel beams and girders with c.
-9000 tonnes of demolition arisings for recycling.
+Works included demolition behind a complex retained façade system on a tight footprint.
+During demolition 225 tonnes of façade retention steelwork was erected and 525 tonnes of steel beams and girders were removed with c.
+9000 tonnes of demolition arisings recycled.